martin-welss/data_visualization/README.md

-Since position is the best visual encoding for humans to distinguish, I chose to use position-y for the number of passengers and the visual encoding color hue to code the destiny: survived or not.A bar chart would match best to use position-y and color-hue with pairs of bars for each category: one bar for the survivors and one for the dead.
+Since position is the best visual encoding for humans to distinguish, I chose to use position-y for the number of passengers and the visual encoding color hue to code the destiny: survived or not.
+A bar chart would match best to use position-y and color-hue with pairs of bars for each category: one bar for the survivors and one for the dead.

 Before I could start with the coding of the chart, I had to gather the data for each category.
 For that I loaded the original data in a sql database